 Unlike other VR games that offer swordplay, Until You Fall requires you to parry and dodge at just the right times to make your attacks count.
 This sometimes means you will need to squat and duck in order to stay alive, and the combined activity of virtual swordplay and real aerobics makes a great (and addictive) cardio workout.

 Until You Fall SteamVR – $25

 Synth Riders is a dance rhythm game where you stretch out your limbs and ride the waves to the flow of the music.
-It uses a lot of space, but it’s a great way to build flexibility and release tension at the end of a longer play session with other games.
-Also, as a dance game, it’s great for your heart.
+You need a big playspace to truly appreciate this game, but it’s a great way to build flexibility and release tension at the end of a longer play session with other games.
+Also, being a dance game, it’s great for your cardio fitness.